broeringvictor/preview-model-ai/README.md

 Once the application is running:

 1.  **API Key Configuration:** Enter the API key for the target AI service.
-2.  **Model Selection:** Input the specific Model ID or name you intend to test.
+2.  **Model Selection:** Enter the specific Model ID or name you wish to test.
 3.  **Prompt Submission:** Type your message, query, or instruction for the AI agent in the designated input field.
 4.  **Interaction:** Submit your prompt.
 The AI agent's response will be displayed directly in the chat interface.